 - The welfare of the child is paramount. - All children, regardless of age, gender, ability, culture, race, language, religion or sexual identity, have equal rights to protection. - Children who are safe and feel safe are better equipped to learn. - All staff have an equal responsibility to act on any suspicion or disclosure that may suggest a child is at risk of harm at home, in the community or in school. - All staff members will maintain an attitude of 'It could happen here' where safeguarding is concerned.
 When concerned about the welfare of a child, staff members should always act in the interests of the child.
 All adults at the school are required to take all welfare concerns seriously and to encourage children and young people to talk to them about anything that worries them.
 Staff will always act in the best interest of children. - If, at any point, there is a risk of immediate serious harm to a child a referral will be made to Children's Social Care immediately.
 Anybody can make a referral.
-If the child's situation does not appear to be improving, any staff member with concerns should press for re-consideration.
-Concerns should always lead to help for the child at some stage. - Students and staff involved in child protection issues will receive appropriate support. - This policy will be reviewed at least annually unless an incident, new legislation or guidance suggests the need for an interim review.
+If the child's situation does not appear to be improving, any staff member with concerns should press for reconsideration.
+Concerns should always lead to help for the child at some stage. - Students and staff involved in child protection issues will receive appropriate support. - All staff should be aware of systems within their school or college which support safeguarding which includes the school's behaviour policy, the staff behaviour policy and the safeguarding response to children who are absent from education. - Safeguarding also includes keeping children safe online.
+This links to the school's online safety policy which covers remote education and the responsibilities for filtering and monitoring of all IT systems. - This policy will be reviewed at least annually unless an incident, new legislation or guidance suggests the need for an interim review.